Rosemary Gin Cocktail

 But I’ve slowly begun to appreciate it in the past few years.
 So much so that I now usually have three different bottles of gin in my bar cabinet at any given time (currently: Bombay Sapphire, The Botanist, and Gray Whale).

-While I usually make a classic gin and tonic or a negroni, this Rosemary Gin Cocktail is for when I want to feel like a fancy bartender.
+While I usually make a classic gin and tonic or a white negroni, this Rosemary Gin Cocktail is for when I want to feel like a fancy bartender.
 I mean, anytime you’re using a homemade simple syrup, you’re fancy.